Clustering Markov Decision Processes For Continual Transfer

 \subsection{Paper Organization}

 In the following we proceed as follows.
-We present related work and then preliminaries in Sections \ref{sec_relWork} and \ref{sec_prelim} respectively.
-Then we define our transfer learning algorthm and framework for measuring distance in Sections \ref{sec_polRe_clustCost} and \ref{sec_clustEnc} respectively.
+We present the notation and some fundamental notions in Section \ref{sec_prelim}.
+Then we define our transfer learning algorithm and framework for measuring distance in Section \ref{sec_clustEnc} respectively.
 Sections \ref{sec_findclust} and \ref{sec_contTrans} presents our clustering algorithm and the full continual transfer algorithm.
 We then present our experiments in Section \ref{sec_exp} and then end with a conclusion in Section \ref{sec_conc}.